watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 * SRv6 Service Function Node: an SR segment endpoint node that offers SRv6-aware network functions as service segments.
 * Native SFC: provides SFC within the SR domain by using SR-aware network functions.
-* SFC Provisioning: XXX: TBD
+* SFC Provisioning: to provide SFC as a service, deploy Service Segments to network functions, build SFC satisfies a policy, and deploy to SR Source Node.

 ## Requirements Language
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.